wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 The `Shape` type has two value constuctors `Circle` which has tree arguments and `Rectangle` that has four arguments.

-We can ask `ghci` the type of the values constructors of a type.
+We can ask `ghci` the type of value constructors.

 Example: